-Listing 4: Fortran generated for the Babai example with specific dimensions given for input parametersr
+Listing 4.
+Generated FORTRAN for the Babai example with specific dimensions given for input parameters

-As we have seen by the generated code examples, the translations for program constructs like for loops are quite standard, so in the remainder of this section we concentrate discussing the most interesting and challenging issues for mapping MATLAB to FORTRAN.
+As we have seen by the generated code examples, the translations for program constructs like for loops are quite standard, so in the remainder of this section we concentrate on discussing the most interesting and challenging issues for mapping MATLAB to FORTRAN.

-5.1 Mapping Types
+A. Mapping Types

 In general, the mappings of types from MATLAB to FORTRAN is listed in Table III.
-Besides these primitive data types, Mc2for also supports cell arrays in MATLAB.
-We use derived data types10 in FORTRAN to map MATLAB cell arrays.
+Besides these primitive data types,

+Mc2FOR also supports cell arrays in MATLAB.
+We use derived data types7 in FORTRAN to map MATLAB cell arrays.